BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 11 ---

-![This is a side-by-side comparison of the logos for two European financial authorities.
-On the left is the logo for ESMA (European Securities and Markets Authority), which features a circle of blue stars.
-On the right is the logo for EIOPA (European Insurance and Occupational Pensions Authority), which has a blue geometric design.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The blue logo features the acronym EBA in large white letters on the left and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### **Countries and geographical areas **

-![A minimalist logo for the Joint Committee of the European Supervisory Authorities.
-The text is displayed in two lines of grey, sans-serif font on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 22. When identifying the risk associated with countries and geographical areas, firms should